riverbed/steelscript-appfwk/docs/tutorial.rst

 Leveraging App Framework device
 -------------------------------
-For this stock plugin, there is no physical 'stock' device to configure.
+For this stock plugin, there is no physical stock device to configure.
 But often times, we need to interact with a device to fetch data and generate reports.
 Although it is possible just to put necessary device-related fields in the criteria and run the :ref:`data fetch API<Data fetch API>`, the operation suffers from two flaws: firstly, the criteria fields would be cluttered with